 An application must include the following information:

 - CVs (two-page maximum; format of your choice) of the students and/or postdoc co-organizers.
 There must be a minimum of two and maximum of four co-organizers.
-At least one organizer must have a QB3-Berkeley or MCB affiliation.
+At least one organizer must be from a QB3-Berkeley faculty lab.

 - The name of at least one faculty member who will act as a mentor for the proposed symposium.